near/NEPs/text/0000-near-shell.md

 const upgrade = async (lastPatchVersion) => {
     if (lastPatchVersion < 2) {
       // implement essential logic that changed from x.x.0 to x.x.1
-      // Example: the new minor version 0.24.0 changes the neardev directory to .near-credentials
+      // Example: the new minor version 0.24.0 renames the neardev directory to .near-credentials
-      // Logic here that checks for the absense of .near-credentials, the existence of neardev, and renames accordingly }
+      // Logic here that checks for the absence of .near-credentials, the existence of neardev, and renames accordingly }

     if (lastPatchVersion < 6) {
         // implement essential logic that changed from x.x.2 to x.x.6
         // Example: all keys in the .near-credentials need an additional key for "type"
-        // Logic looping through adding new key to existing files }
+        // Logic to loop through adding the new key to existing key files }

     …